 The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognized will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
 Contracts for the sale of products provide customers with a right of return.
 The rights of return give rise to variable consideration.
 The Group uses the expected value method to estimate the goods that will not be returned because this method best predicts the amount of variable consideration to which the Group will be entitled.
-The requirements in PFRS 15 on constraining estimates of variable consideration are also applied in order to determine the amount of variable consideration that can be included in the transaction price.
+The requirements in PFRS 15 on constraining estimates of variable consideration that can be included in the transaction price.
 For goods that are expected to be returned, instead of revenue, the Group recognizes a refund liability.
 A right of return asset (and corresponding adjustment to cost of sales) is also recognized for the right to recover products from a customer.

-ii.
 Significant financing component